-GOAL C-WR-5: Improve the understanding, valuation, and sound management of the water resources in the diverse watersheds of the Sonoma County coast.
+GOAL C-WR-6: Improve the understanding, valuation, and sound management of the water resources in the diverse watersheds of the Sonoma County coast.

-Objective C-WR-5.1: Seek and secure funding for addressing water resource issues on a watershed basis and prioritize a watershed management approach to remediating identified water related problems.
-(GP2020 REVISED)
+Objective C-WR-6.1: Seek and secure funding for addressing water resource issues on a watershed basis.